deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

    - Stating that the UTxO is attached with an emergency token, ready for user withdrawal without passing through application logic

+3. InitiateEmergencyIncident {owner}

+   - Stating that the UTxO is ready to be the authorization input for minting the emergency token.

 ## User Action

 1. Normal operation - Redeemer `TradeNormalAction`